DawidLokiec/bright_star_catalog_cpp/README.md

 # The Bright Star Catalog 5 for C++ projects
-This CMake project contains an C++-API to parse the Bright Star Catalog in version 5 according to the binary format described at http://tdc-www.harvard.edu/catalogs/bsc5.html.
+This **CMake**-based project contains an **C++** API to parse the Bright Star Catalog in version 5 according to the binary format described at http://tdc-www.harvard.edu/catalogs/bsc5.html.
 ## How to include into your project?
-This library can be added into your project using git submodules.
+This library can be added into your project for example using git submodules.
 In the root directory of your project call the following command:
 ```git
 git submodule add https://github.com/DawidLokiec/bright_star_catalog_cpp.git lib/bright_star_catalog_cpp
 ```